-Now that you have added this site to your Paris trip, download a map of this huge Paris cemetery and print it out.
+Now that you have added this site to your Paris trip, download a Pere Lachaise cemetery map and print it out.
 (Alternatively, you can pick up a map at a small fee at the main entrance, which is located on Boulevard de Ménilmontant).

 A bit of planning is needed otherwise you will get seriously lost.
 Mind you, getting lost in Père Lachaise isn’t a bad thing at all!
 In fact it is even more wonderful just strolling around and enjoying the beauty of this ‘sculpture garden’.